Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 Bearing in mind your priority use cases, you ought to review the OFDS [schema](../reference/schema.md) and decide which fields you want to publish.

+OFDS is designed for the public disclosure of open data.
+However, you can also use it to structure data that you want to share only with specific partners and data that you want to keep within your own organisation.
+As such, this step can involve deciding which fields to make public, which to share with partners and which to keep private.

 Most fields in the OFDS schema are optional.
 However, the more fields you publish, the more useful your data will be.

-If you are concerned about disclosing the exact sensitive location data, see [how to obfuscate location data](#how-to-obfuscate-location-data).
+If you are concerned about disclosing sensitive location data, see [how to obfuscate location data](#how-to-obfuscate-location-data).

 #### Identify your data sources